acumenlabs/intro-home-assignment/README.md

 ## The assignment

-We would like you to create a simple key/value store using node.js and sqlite.
+We would like you to create a simple key/value store using node.js.
 Specifically, we need to create an HTTP server which will respond to the following requests -

  - [ ] Store a specific string for key